appveyor/website/src/_posts/2018-04-25-specialized-build-matrix-configuration-in-appveyor.md

 ```

-Appveyor's new configuration capabilities give the user fine grained control allowing for virtually any imaginable configuration.
+AppVeyor's new configuration capabilities give the user fine grained control allowing for virtually any imaginable configuration.
 But use these capabilities
 wisely and take a step back to make sure your build matrix is well formed and sensible.